ulsin/youtube-topic-modeling/readme.md

 The project uses SBERT for getting sentence embeddings, UMAP for dimensionality reduction, HDBSCAN for clustering and TF-IDF for finding topics within clusters.

 More documentation and code coming soon!

+**PS:**

+Plotly figures aren't displaying properly on github so if you want to see the plots, check the `plots` directory